What Is a Tax Lien? State Tax Liens, Federal Tax Liens, and How They Affect You

 By definition, a lien refers to the “right to keep possession of property belonging to another person until a debt owed by that person is discharged.”

-Fittingly enough, a tax lien can be filed by a governmental body, whether that’s the IRS, your state, your city, or your county, as an attempt to force you into paying an outstanding tax obligation — your unpaid taxes.
-Tax liens protect the government’s legal claim to seize your money and/or property (including real estate) if you fail to pay your taxes (whether they’re income taxes, state taxes, or back taxes of any kind).
+Fittingly enough, a tax lien can be filed by a governmental body, whether that’s the Internal Revenue Service (IRS), your state, your city, or your county, as an attempt to force you into paying an outstanding tax obligation — your unpaid taxes.
+Tax liens protect the government’s legal claim to seize your money and/or personal property (including real estate) if you fail to pay your taxes (whether they’re income taxes, state taxes, or back taxes of any kind).

 When a tax lien is filed against you, the IRS will send you a Notice of Federal Tax Lien.
-Other governmental bodies will send different notices.
+Local governments will send different notices.

 Tax liens are public records, so they’re visible to anyone who wants to look for them.
 Credit bureaus used to actively seek these records in order to add them to credit reports.
 But, as mentioned earlier, this is no longer the case.

 For a long time, tax liens and other public records, like judgments, did appear on your credit reports.
 They typically had a negative impact on your credit scores and made it harder to qualify for credit cards and loans.

 The good news?
 This is no longer true.
 Some public records, like bankruptcy, are still intertwined with your credit.
 Tax liens are not.

 The reason behind this credit reporting policy change can be traced back to a 2015 settlement between the three major credit bureaus — Equifax, Experian, and TransUnion — and 31 state attorneys general.
 The settlement led to an agreement that’s known as the National Consumer Assistance Plan (NCAP).
 NCAP triggered a variety of policy updates designed to bolster the accuracy of the bureaus’ credit reporting practices.

 In the immediate wake of these updates, certain judgments and tax liens still remained on credit reports.
 But over time, policies were updated further.
 By the end of April 2018, all judgments and tax liens had been removed from personal credit reports.